mieweb/docs/content/functions/document-management/documents-and-forms/text-documents.md

 ![](../text-documents.assets/74a45f7f680e018af08f37b46f5e66ae.png)

 {{% note %}}
-If a specific document type is not listed, contact the system administrator to set up the necessary document type for Text entry, from the [Document Types editor](https://system/?f=chart&s=dteditor&t=Document+Types&tabmodule=admin&tabselect=Document+Types).
+If a specific document type is not listed, contact the system administrator to set up the necessary document type for Text entry, from the [Document Types editor](https://docs.enterprisehealth.com/functions/system-configuration/document-type-tab/).
 {{% /note %}}

-Select the document type needing attached and uploaded to the chart by simply clicking the Text link following the appropriate document name.
+Select the document type needing to be attached and uploaded to the chart by simply clicking the Text link following the appropriate document name.

 ![](../text-documents.assets/255aa8859ce263bed38896c39e1bf464.png)